 Kerry’s work has spanned both corporate and community sectors.
 Starting her career in advertising/marketing in Sydney (NSW), she juggled her early corporate roles with her first business, an events business in Sydney working with fledgling artists; ‘chasing rainbows’ as her corporate colleagues of the time mused.

-It was the combination of this early experience which led her to facilitating labour market and education programs through the Illawarra and Mid North Coast of NSW.
+It was the combination of this early experience which led her to facilitate labour market and education programs through the Illawarra and Mid North Coast of NSW.

 Kerry’s creativity, adaptability and broad work experiences along with her social conscience merged to establish her business, Evolve Network in 2003.
 Evolve delivers leadership training experiences to individuals, communities and teams.

 Throughout her working history, Kerry has been called upon as a leader, something that she avoided for many years until consciously embracing her leadership abilities, and will to lead while undertaking the School for Social Entrepreneur’s Social Change 101 Program (2012).

 Since this time Kerry has been honing her mindset as a conscious leader and working with others to do the same.

 Contact Kerry for speaking engagements and workshop facilitation HERE

 Kerry is an official Smallville contributor More HERE